BarryThePirate/FishtankLiveExtended/README.md

 ## Chrome
  - Open Chrome Extensions Page: Go to `chrome://extensions/` in your address bar or open the menu → Extensions → Manage Extensions
- - Enable Developer Mode: Toggle the "Developer mode" switch in the top-right corner of the page
+ - Turn on the "Developer mode" switch in the top-right corner of the page
  - Click “Load unpacked”
  - Select the root folder of the extension (the one that contains manifest.json).